Educational Loans & Grants

 *for a minimum of two years prior to submitting your application.

 - Currently in good academic standing, with a cumulative 3.0 GPA (weighted) minimum

-- Have your parents or other qualified individual, who can co-sign for your loan request and complete a guarantor form.
+- Have your parent, or other qualified individual who can guarantee your loan request, complete our guarantor form.

 When Can I apply?